 The procedure is absolutely painless; there might be a slight tingling sensation, but there is no pain.

 The treatment requires you to lie down so you feel more comfortable.
-There are also a few numbing options you can choose from, such as a numbing cream.
-After you relax, your specialist of choice will use a manual or electronic dermaplaning tool and gently scrape over your skin.
+There are also a few numbing options you can choose from, such as a numbing cream, for example, tattoo numbing cream Pliaglis.
+After you relax, your specialist of choice will use a manual or electronic dermaplaning tool.
+Most often it is a dermaplaning blade which, in its essence, represents a special dermaplaning scalpel.
+Once the choice of a dermaplaning blade has been made, the medical esthetician will gently scrape over your skin.
 The process usually takes from twenty to thirty minutes.

 After the procedure, the specialist applies a substance that soothes your skin (aloe, for example), and also sunscreen, so your face is fully protected from all harm.

 When you decide on dermaplaning, and once you choose the specialist to perform the treatment, a consultation will be scheduled.
 Your provider will go through your medical history with you, discuss your skin type and skin coloring, and you will go over the wanted results.